emstoudenmire/NetworkSolvers/README.md

 ## To Do List

+- DMRG improvements
+    - [ ] Alternative sweeping schemes.
+Go into each subtree then back out.
+May help subspace expansion to be more effective.
+    - [X] QN subspace expansion
+    - [X] Subspace expansion support
+    - [X] Maxdim etc. as a vector support

 - Test improvements:
   - [ ] Make examples runnable by runtests.jl
   - [ ] Test quench with 2-site TDVP + subspace